shipyardapp/Shipyard-Documentation/docs/blueprint-library/dropbox/dropbox-overview.md

 # Dropbox Blueprints Overview

-Shipyard's low-code Dropbox blueprints allow users to connect their data in Dropbox to the rest of their modern data stack.
+Platform's low-code Dropbox blueprints allow users to connect their data in Dropbox to the rest of their modern data stack.

 ## How to Use